fanoframework/fanoframework.github.io/security/csrf-protection/index.md

 `TCsrfMiddlewareFactory` class, by default, uses `TCsrf` class to generate and to verify token. `TCsrf` uses `createGUID()`.
 GUID and a secret key that you set is used to calculated HMACSHA1 hash which will become token.

-If you need stronger token generator, you can replace with `TUrandomCsrf` class which use `/dev/urandom` to generate random bytes combined with HMACSHA1 hash and secret key.
+If you need stronger token generator, you can replace with `TUrandomCsrf` class which use `/dev/urandom` to generate random bytes combined with secret key to generate HMACSHA1 hash.

 You can also replace with your own implementation by creating class which implements `ICsrf` interface and provides following methods